data-poet/data-poet/README.md

 Graduating in Electrical Engineering at the College of Engineering of Guaratinguetá, institute of the University Estadual Paulista "Júlio de Mesquita Filho" (UNESP).

-President at IEEE - Computer Society - Guaratinguetá.
+Data Scientist at IEEE - Computer Society - Guaratinguetá.

 For me, it's all about the big picture.
 Therefore, I developed a passion for using data and common sense to generate simple and implementable solutions to complex problems.
 I am fascinated with increasingly quantitative decision making.
 I made it my mission to keep up to date with the latest technologies and analytical techniques.